olmallet81/QuotesDB/README.md

 # Compilation

-You will need to link to Poco and MySQL librairies to compile QuotesDB.
+You will need to link to Poco and MySQL libraries to compile QuotesDB.
 ```
 g++ -std=c++11 -O3 -Wall example.cpp -o run -lPocoNet -lPocoNetSSL -lPocoFoundation -lPocoJSON -lmysqlcppconn
 ```